 A spill must be dealt with as quickly as possible and staff are obliged to take responsibility/follow the guidelines.
-Spillages will be cleared up following the schools procedures and considering the control of infection.
+Spillages will be cleared up following the school's procedures and considering the control of infection.
 Any spilled medication will be deemed unsuitable for administration and if necessary parents will be asked to provide additional medication.

-The school has additional procedures in place for the management of bodily fluids which are detailed in the Body Fluid Spills Policy 2018, Body Fluid Spills Risk Assessment 2018 and the Body Fluid Spills Standard Operating Procedure.
-All these documents can be found in the Premises Managers office.
+The school has additional procedures in place for the management of bodily fluids which can be found in the schools Health & Safety policy.
 If the school holds any cytotoxic drugs, their management will be separately risk assessed and follow Health and Safety Executive (HSE) guidance.